Genentech/equifold/README.md

 - There are known issues occasionally seen in predicted structures including nonphysical bond geometry and clashes.
 We are researching ways to improve the model to minimize such issues.

-## Installation and usage
+## Setup and usage
-### Environment set up
+### Environment
-We used the following set up on a HPC platform equipped with A100 GPUs.
+We used the following setup on a HPC platform equipped with A100 GPUs.
 ```
 conda create -n ef python=3.9 -y
 conda activate ef